Browsing Category

 Test and clean your smoke detectors:

 You already know to put fresh batteries in your smoke alarms and carbon monoxide detectors on the days you change the clocks for Daylight Saving Time, but you also need to clean your units as well.
-Since dust accumulates on each unit, which can cause them to underperform.
+Since dust accumulates on each unit, it can cause them to underperform.
 Use your vacuum cleaner’s soft brush attachment to clean in and around the detectors’ openings, and if any are more than 10 years old, replace them.

 white bed by the window during daytime